Greco395/BaseCode-10/README.md

 # Other repositories included

-Here is the list with the non-mine repositories that are included in this project.<br>
+Here is the list with the repositories that I did not create but included in this project.<br>
 [**stisla**](https://github.com/stisla/stisla) - by [Nauval](https://github.com/nauvalazhar)<br>
 [**Tiny File Manager**](https://github.com/prasathmani/tinyfilemanager) - by [prasathmani](https://github.com/prasathmani)